Mobility matters for children of all ages, and that's why we're doing what we're doing.

 Chatham's GoBabyGo!
 Team

-Erin Gaffney (front row, center), a graduate of Chatham's Doctor of Physical Therapy program, brought the idea to Chatham and program director Dr. Joe Schreiber.
+Erin Gaffney, a graduate of Chatham's Doctor of Physical Therapy program, brought the idea to Chatham and program director Dr. Joe Schreiber.
 Students in Chatham's School of Health Sciences have joined the club to make a difference for GoBabyGo! families.

 As the next generation of physical therapists, we can think of no better way to honor Chatham's mission of being "world ready: to build lives of purpose and value and fulfilling work" than by launching a program that reaches out to help our surrounding community.

 The GoBabyGo!
-Club is led by Sean Crandell (president) and Dr. Joe Schreiber (faculty liaison).
+Club is led by Lynne Gillott and Michaela Golden (co-presidents) and Dr. Joe Schreiber (faculty liaison).